howerj/bit-serial/readme.md

 	| 0x4004  | UART Control*  |
 	| ------- | -------------- |
-	These registers are turned off by default and will need to be enabled during synthesis.
+	These registers are turned off by default and will need to be enabled during synthesis if needed.

 * LED/Switches